 Generally, Naturepedic is committed to providing products that reduce exposure to harmful chemicals.
 So, they choose their materials accordingly, using GOTS certified organic cotton and FSC (Forest Stewardship Council) Rainforest Alliance certified latex to name a few.

 They also hold all of their suppliers to high standards of environmental stewardship; they’re all required to meet organic or non-toxic standards.

 From recycled content cardboard packaging to modular design, Naturepedic employs many practices and initiatives that promote sustainability within and beyond their company.
 For more information, do check out their Sustainability Report.

 Like many of the sustainable and ethical brands featured here on The Eco Hub, Takasa was created by concerned parents.
 Based in Vancouver, Canada, Takasa is committed to providing end-to-end organic, natural, and clean homewares.
 Their bedding offerings include duvets and duvet covers, as well as natural sheet sets, pillows, and pillowcases.

 Takasa Natural or organic fabrics & materials;

 All of their organic eco friendly bedding is made of Fairtrade certified organic cotton.
 It’s 100% GOTS Certified Organic and has no harmful dyes or chemicals.

 Takasa Ethical sourcing;

-As a GOTS certified company, Takasa traces their entire supply chain to ensure that their manufacturers pay fair wages and do not use forced or child labor.
+As a GOTS certified company, Takasa traces its entire supply chain to ensure that its manufacturers pay fair wages and do not use forced or child labour.